 Active things to do in Ascot

 As the home of the annual Royal Ascot Racecourse, Ascot is at the heart of the British equestrian scene.
 But while equine activities may dominate in the town, racing isn’t the only sport on offer.
 The Berkshire countryside is a playground for active travellers, with everything from golf and polo to hiking and sailing.
 Head outdoors and discover the delights of rural England with this two-day itinerary.

-Set on 240 acres of parkland, Coworth Park offers a variety of sports just a stone’s throw from your suite.
+Set on 240 acres of parkland, Coworth Park offers a variety of sports just a moment away from your suite.
 From a scenic run through the grounds and a morning game of tennis or croquet, to mountain biking, clay pigeon shooting, fishing and yoga, there’s plenty to match the preferences of active travellers.
 Ask your concierge for full options and to book classes and sessions.

 Before leaving Coworth Park, drop into the Coworth Park Equestrian Centre.